cbenzola/EOC_IVR/README.md

 When the audio is sent, upload.py uploads and renames the file to our audio directory

 # Additional Files

+## Defines.yml

+### Usage

+This is where we store our database credentials for our python files( Did not include it the repository for security purposes)

 ## Xml.xsd and Scan.xsd